The square root of 4 is 2. But they have doubled up. This week Tina of the esteemed Lens-Artist quartet encourages us to two:

 “On the 15th Sept 1795 the guns were fired in anger foiling the possible entry to the Bay of a squadron of British warships.
 HMS Echo, a 16 gun ship sloop, entered the Bay and drew fire from both East and West Forts forcing ECHO’s speedy withdrawal.
 HOUT BAY WON THE DAY! “

 The coming weekend Japan hosts the final of the Rugby World Cup between South Africa and England.
-England a 15 player sloop will try to enter the history books by becoming world champions for the first time but due to fierce defense leading to attacking play the two time world champions SOUTH AFRICA, WILL WIN THE DAY!!!
+England a 15 player sloop will try and win the World cup but due to fierce defense leading to attacking play the two time world champions SOUTH AFRICA, WILL WIN THE DAY!!!